SysBioChalmers/Human-GEM/README.md

 ## Reaction, Metabolite, and Gene Annotations

 Additional annotation information and external identifiers for Human-GEM reactions, metabolites, and genes are provided as `tsv` files in the `model/` directory.
+The structure of the `tsv` files are tabulated below.

 * `reactions.tsv` content: